Ethics Review Board – Faculties of Science and Geosciences

 Only if all details of the research project are known, the ERB will be able to do the review.
 This means that the number of participants is determined, the questionnaires, interview guides, topic lists for the focus groups etc., should be available, at least in a draft version, a data management plan is being made, and, if necessary, a privacy review has been done.
 In this fase of the preparations, the application is ready to be submitted.

 Please notice that the collection of the data should start after ethical approval of the research plan.
+The ERB aims to give a decision on the assessment within four weeks after receiving the complete application.

 2. How can I apply for an ethics review at the ERB?